Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review

 \subsection{Thermal protective clothing}

-A dual-phase lag model of the bio-heat transfer equation is used to anticipate the burning time.
-Although, at the clinical level there are many methods to ascertain the skin burn level, only few methods are appropriate for assessment of the protective clothing.
-Basically, the methods fall into two categories of empirical criterion prediction and mathematical model.
+A dual-phase lag model of the bioheat transfer equation is used to anticipate the burning time.
+Although there are many methods to ascertain the skin burn level at the clinical level, only a few methods are appropriate for assessing the protective clothing.
+Basically, the methods fall into two categories: empirical criterion prediction and theoretical approaches.
 An empirical criterion uses the accumulated skin surface energy in specified times to find the onset of second-degree skin burn.
-The latter more complex model including a heat transfer model and a burn model, designates the exact degree of burn based upon the inner skin temperature.
+The latter is a more complex approach, including a heat transfer and a burn model, which designates the exact degree of burn based on the inner skin temperature.

-Zhai ans Li have reviewed different burn prediction techniques which are used in clothing evaluation in~\cite{Zhai2015}.
-These methods are founded on experiments performed on living bodies which are getting in touch with hot water or exposed to radiant source.
-Hence, the existence of the protective fabrics between the heat source and skin, can make the prediction methods inaccurate due to the block of some incident heat and change of the heat form by the fabrics.
+Zhai and Li have reviewed different burn prediction techniques which are used in clothing \cite{Zhai2015}.
+These methods are founded on experiments performed on living bodies getting in touch with hot water or exposed to radiant sources.
+Hence, the protective fabrics between the heat source and skin can make the prediction methods inaccurate due to the block of some incident heat and the fabrics' change of the heat form.
 Accordingly, new technologies should be used to scrutinize the accurate and efficient prediction methods for both cases of burning.
-On the other hand, the review dealing with experimental and numerical studies of thermal injury of the skin and subdermal tissues has been written~\cite{Ye2017}.
-The first part of the review concerns experimental researches containing burn conventions and prevailing imaging techniques.
+On the other hand, the review dealing with experimental and numerical studies of thermal injury of the skin and subdermal tissues has been written \cite{Ye2017}.
+The first part of the review concerns experimental research containing burn conventions and prevailing imaging techniques.
 The existing numerical models for the tissue burn and relevant computational simulations are reviewed in the second part.
-This review concludes that although there are many studies devoted to the simulation of the pathology and pathogenicity of the tissue burn, there is limited information concerning the appeared deformation in the tissue characteristics including mechanical, thermal, electrical and optical properties.
+This review concludes that although many studies are devoted to the simulation of the pathology and pathogenicity of the tissue burn, there is limited information concerning the appearance of deformation in the tissue characteristics, including mechanical, thermal, electrical, and optical properties.